GlitchLinux/QEMU-QuickBoot/README.md

 ```

 The port is printed to the terminal at launch.
 The settings panel can also copy the full command to clipboard via Network → SSH Quick-Forward.

+### Optional clipboard tools

+For the "copy SSH command to clipboard" feature in the settings panel, install one of: `xclip`, `wl-clipboard`, or `xsel`.
+Most desktops already have at least one.

 ## Boot modes